-SERE selection obstacle course
+SERE Selection Obstacle Course

-U.S. Air Force members participating in Survival, Evasion, Resistance and Escape (SERE) selection process undergo an obstacle course to test their capabilities in communication, creitcal thinking, leadership, and followership at Joint Base Lackland, Texas on Sept.
+U.S. Air Force members participating in the survival, evasion, resistance, and escape (SERE) selection process take on an obstacle course to test their capabilities in communication, critical thinking, and leadership at Joint Base San Antonio-Lackland, Texas on Sept.
 13, 2024.
-SERE selection is a three-week screening process to determine if an individual can proceed to SERE specialist training, the screening consist of rigorous physical fitness tests, demonstrate psychological resilience, and show proficiency in critical skills like navigation and survival.
-(U.S Air Force photo by Staff Sergeant David Phaff)
+SERE selection is a three-week screening process that determines if an individual can proceed to SERE specialist training and consists of rigorous physical fitness assessments, tests the candidate’s psychological resilience, and demands proficiency in critical skills such as land navigation and survival.
+(U.S. Air Force photo by Airman 1st Class Stephanie Orta Carranza)

 |Date Taken: